oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

     </copy>
     ```

-2. In this case, we have used APEX **Quick SQL** shorthand that will be used to generate the SQL
+2. In this case, we have used APEX **Quick SQL** shorthand to generate the SQL
 script that we will run to build the database objects.
-This could be
+This could also be
 done manually through APEX Object Browser or even by manually typed
 code.